majhin/cp_unify/README.md

 The Company Data Management System provides an intuitive web interface for performing the following tasks:

 Sign up and log in for employees.

 Manage student details, including adding new students and updating their information.

 Schedule and manage interviews, including assigning students and marking results.

 Export data to CSV format for report generation.

 Bonus Feature: External Jobs List

 The bonus feature of the project fetches real available jobs in India for React and Node.js using external APIs.
 The jobs are displayed on a minimalistic page, and users can follow the provided links to apply directly.

 #################CSV Data Format#################

 The CSV export feature generates a CSV file with the following columns:

-Student ID
-Student Name
-Student College
-Student Status
-DSA Final Score
-WebD Final Score
-React Final Score
-Interview Date
-Interview Company
-Interview Student Result
+{Student ID ,Student Name, Student College, Student Status, DSA Final Score, WebD Final Score, React Final Score, Interview Date, Interview Company, Interview Student Result}

 Please note that each student may have multiple entries based on the interviews they have participated in.

 #################Contributing#################

 Contributions to the Company Data Management System project are welcome!
 If you have ideas for improvements or would like to report issues, please submit a pull request or open an issue on GitHub.

 #################License#################

 This project is licensed under the MIT License.

 Thank you for your interest in this project.
 For any further assistance or inquiries, please don't hesitate to contact us.
 Happy coding!